k-flynn-webdev/app-short-cal/README.md

 - DISPLAY in realtime end result of selections
 - Click SAVE and SHARE button that copies the URL (taken to the shared URL).
 - IF original user that created page be shown a EDIT button
-- All 100% anomanous no name, no data about entries just blocks.
+- All 100% anomalous no name, no data about entries just blocks.

 ### TODO